Renown Park, South Australia: Community

 The local newspaper is the Weekly Times Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.

 Schools

 Brompton Primary School is located on Napier Street.

 Facilities and attractions

 Parks

 Sam Johnson Sportsground is located between Bolingbroke Avenue and Cavan Avenue, as well as Angus Reserve just off of Angus Court.

 Transportation

 Roads

 Renown Park is serviced by South Road, linking the suburb to the far north and south of Adelaide, and Torrens Road, which connects Renown Park with Adelaide city centre.

 Public transport

 Renown Park is serviced by public transport run by the Adelaide Metro.
-The tram line goes to Hindmarsh which is nearby.
-There were more trams in the early days but they were removed.

 Trains

 The Gawler railway line passes beside the suburb.
 The closest station is Ovingham, on Renown Park's southeastern boundary.

 Buses

 The suburb is serviced by bus routes run by the Adelaide Metro.